automl/auto-sklearn/CONTRIBUTING.md

         Other times, the bug is an artifact of some larger underlying issue that has gone unnoticed and might require some restructuring.

         If this is the case, let us know as you work on it!
-        If it requires breaking, such as changing default behaviour or public API, sometimes a quick patch and fix will do and larger restructing fixes can be tackled in a timely manner.
+        If it requires breaking, such as changing default behaviour or public API, sometimes a quick patch and fix will do and larger restricting fixes can be tackled in a timely manner.
         As a rule of thumb, if a bug requires modifying more then 50-100 lines of code it's probably something we would like to talk through on how best to tackle it.

 *   How can we create a test for this bug in the future?